 General: One thing to realise is that an International Driving Permit (IDP) is not a stand-alone document, it is a translation of your own license.
 It's issued by the same organisation that issues drivers licenses, and its purpose is to make your current drivers license valid in other countries.
-Therefore, to get an IDP with a Category A Stamp to drive a rickshaw in India, you need to have whatever license from your country you need to drive a rickshaw in your own country.
-For example, if a Rickshaw is classed as a motorcycle in your own country, then you'll need a full motorcycle license to drive a rickshaw in India.
+You'll need to bring your licence too.

 Make sure you get your IDP from an automotive authority, we have recently heard of a few people getting them from slightly dodgy websites and the permits aren't internationally recognised.